By Mike Sokol

 This isn’t just for RV usage since there have been several more families who died from exhaust fumes during Hurricane Delta last week.
 Because there are hundreds of thousands of homes without electric power from the grid, you can hear portable generators running everywhere.
 But all generators carry a hidden danger that can’t be seen or felt.
 Yes, it’s carbon monoxide poisoning, or CO poisoning for short.

 First things first

 So, first of all, does everyone have an operational carbon monoxide alarm in their house and RV?
-Your RV should already have an AC-powered version of this.
+Your RV should already have a DC-powered version of this.
 If not, then get thee to a big box store and buy one TODAY, or you can also find one on Amazon here.

 Remember that not only can a generator create a fatal dose of CO, anything that burns fossil fuel can create this colorless, odorless gas that will lull you to sleep and kill you while you’re dreaming.
 So even an improperly vented home furnace or a portable propane heater can generate CO gas.

 The first rule is NEVER place any kind of generator inside of an occupied structure – and that includes the porch or attached garage.
 All generators create carbon monoxide, and it takes surprisingly little time for it to build up.

 Keep your distance

 Also, a portable generator should be kept at least 10 feet away from any windows on your house or RV.
 And never place it UNDER your RV while running to keep it safe from thieves and the weather (which I have indeed seen more than once).
 While this may seem impractical in some situations, especially if you’re worried about someone stealing your expensive generator, then consider the possible tragic consequences of sucking in exhaust fumes via an unsealed window or vent on your RV while you and your family sleep.